Fred is known for his tenacity and willingness to accept challenging cases. He is the managing member and co-founder of Goldsmith & Ogrodowski, LLC.

-Fred has also been included in the listings of “Pennsylvania Super Lawyers℠” by Philadelphia and Law & Politics magazines, from 2006 to 2008, and in 2017, a designation only 5% of Pennsylvania lawyers achieve.
+Fred has also been included in the listings of “Pennsylvania Super Lawyers℠” by Philadelphia and Law & Politics magazines, from 2006 to 2008, and in 2017 and 2018, a designation only 5% of Pennsylvania lawyers achieve.

 Fred obtained his B.A. and J.D. degrees from Tulane University in 1983 and 1990, respectively.
 After graduating law school, he worked as a law clerk to the Honorable Howell Cobb, U.S. District Judge for the Eastern District of Texas, learning valuable trial and legal writing skills from the judge (a former railroad lawyer) and the many talented civil and criminal trial lawyers from around the Gulf Coast who appeared before the Court.
 He is also a graduate of the National Institute for Trial Advocacy’s intensive 8-day trial skills course.